 If you pay for things on a credit card, don’t forget to make sure the credit card gets paid.
 Setting up a direct debit to pay the balance in full each month, on the due date, will save you from interest and late payment fees.

-When you look at you list of regular bills, consider whether there are some services, such as internet, streaming services or memberships, that you could suspend while you are away.
+When you look at your list of regular bills, consider whether there are some services, such as internet, streaming services or memberships, that you could suspend while you are away.
 This could save you a bit of money by not paying for things you won’t be using.

 If you do get services suspended, get the agreement in writing, and keep an eye on your inbox just in case the bills keep turning up.